Chapter 9: Executing Strategy through Organizational Design

 Behavioural Control

-While output control focuses on results, focuses on controlling the actions that ultimately lead to results.
+While output control focuses on results, behavioural control focuses on controlling the actions that ultimately lead to results.
 In particular, various rules and procedures are used to standardize or to dictate behaviour (Figure 9.18 “Behavioural Controls”).
 In most states, for example, signs are posted in restaurant bathrooms reminding employees that they must wash their hands before returning to work.
 The dress codes that are enforced within many organizations are another example of behavioural control.
 To try to prevent employee theft, many firms have a rule that requires checks to be signed by two people.
 Some employers may prefer non-smoking employees, as cigarette breaks can take as much as 40 minutes out of a workday, plus higher absenteeism and associated health costs for smokers.

 Figure 9-18: Behavioural Controls, image description available